Hoyasumii/bee-movie/README.md

 Do you know you're in a fake hive with fake walls?

 Our queen was moved here.
-We had no c
+We had no ch